Citation, DOI, disclosures and article data

 General imaging differential considerations include:

-synovial cyst: these have a synovial lining, and although histologically distinct from ganglia, are indistinguishable on imaging 1
+synovial cyst: these have a synovial lining, and although they are histologically distinct from ganglia, they are indistinguishable on imaging 1

 - 1. Teh J & Whiteley G. MRI of Soft Tissue Masses of the Hand and Wrist.
 Br J Radiol.
 2007;80(949):47-63. doi:10.1259/bjr/53596176 - Pubmed

 - 2. Steven P. Meyers.
 MRI of Bone and Soft Tissue Tumors and Tumorlike Lesions.
 (2008) ISBN: 9781588902511 - Google Books

 - 3. Wang G, Jacobson J, Feng F, Girish G, Caoili E, Brandon C. Sonography of Wrist Ganglion Cysts: Variable and Noncystic Appearances.
 J Ultrasound Med.
 2007;26(10):1323-8; quiz 1330. doi:10.7863/jum.2007.26.10.1323 - Pubmed

 - 4. Beaman F & Peterson J. MR Imaging of Cysts, Ganglia, and Bursae About the Knee.
 Radiol Clin North Am.
 2007;45(6):969-82, vi. doi:10.1016/j.rcl.2007.08.005 - Pubmed

 - 5. Teefey S, Dahiya N, Middleton W, Gelberman R, Boyer M. Ganglia of the Hand and Wrist: A Sonographic Analysis.
 AJR Am J Roentgenol.
 2008;191(3):716-20. doi:10.2214/AJR.07.3438 - Pubmed